lilletechhub/lilletechhub.github.io/README.md

 Join Us
 -------
-Send us a mail to lyonytechhub@googlegroups.com or even request to join the group, it is totally free.
+Send us a mail to lilletechhub@googlegroups.com or even request to join the group, it is totally free.

-If you have a tech/IT community in Lyon area, request to join Lyon Tech Hub to promote your exciting activity to the community, it is simple as :
+If you have a tech/IT community in Lille area, request to join Lille Tech Hub to promote your exciting activity to the community, it is simple as :

 * Request access to Google Calendar
 * And submit a pull request to update web site (logo & JSON data).